-Floors including sub-floors

-Repair Category 1 Notes No significant defects were apparent, however, the floor to the office was noted to be uneven.
+Floors Floors including sub-floors Repair Category 3 Notes Suspected defective timber flooring was evident to the living room and dining room.
+We note that there is no sub floor ventilation which is not considered best practice.
+Ground levels externally are also considered high and would best be maintained at least 150mm below internal finished floor level to reduce the risk of moisture ingress and dampness.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.